A Crazy Idea For Sanctification: the Local Church

 Up in Your Business

-When you read the story of how Christ built His church or how the early church poured themselves into each other, you see a different picture.
+You see a different picture when you read how Christ built His church or how the early churches poured themselves into each other.
 Read Acts 2:42-47 about the early church.
-See if you can “feel” the community in that passage.
+See if you can “feel the community” in that passage.
 The people have all things in common.
 There is mutual sharing, caring, and communal intrusion into each other’s lives.

-It does not have a lecturer-to-student feel.
-It does not have the hurting isolationists with a book feel.
-There is a sense of transparency, vulnerability, and humility that bleeds through the passage.
+The early church does not have a lecturer-to-student feel.
+It does not have the hurting-isolationists-with-a-book feel.
+A sense of transparency, vulnerability, and humility bleeds through the passage.
 Gospel-centered people have nothing to protect and nothing to hide.
 They have one common goal, laid out in three parts.
 The goal is Jesus, and the parts are as follows:

-• Communal – I want to experience the life of Jesus with each other mutually.
+• Communal: I want to experience Jesus’s life with each other mutually.

 What Did Jesus Do?